A composite generalization of Ville's martingale theorem using e-processes: A composite generalization of Ville's theorem

 \begin{remark}[The singleton case] In the singleton case $\Pcal = \{\P\}$, this result does not quite recover the original theorem of Ville, because our e-process does not reduce to being a $\P$-martingale.
 This is easily remedied by modifying \eqref{T_composite_Ville_eq1} to $E_t = \sum_{n \in \N} \P(\tau_n < \infty \mid \Fcal_t)$, which is a $\P$-martingale.
 To be precise, we must choose versions of the conditional probabilities $\P(\tau_n < \infty \mid \Fcal_t)$ that are identically equal to one on $\{\tau_n \le t\}$ (not just almost surely equal to one, which is automatic), in order to obtain $\lim_{t \to \infty} E_t = \infty$ everywhere on $A$ (not just almost everywhere).
-The original proof of Ville carefully accounts for this subtlety. \end{remark}
+The original proof by Ville, or the version in Chapter~8.5 of \cite{shafer2001probability}, carefully accounts for this subtlety. \end{remark}

-\begin{remark}[$\nu^*(A)=0$ does not suffice] We clarify here that a version of the theorem with $\mu^*(A)=0$ being replaced by $\nu^*(A)=0$ is incorrect.
-Indeed, Section~\ref{sec:cauchy} demonstrated an explicit event (for truncated Cauchy distributions) with $\nu^*(A)=0$ but $\mu^*(A)=1$.
-If $\nu^*(A)=0$ had sufficed for producing a witness $\Pcal$-e-process (or supermartingale, or martingale) for $A$, then the converse direction of Theorem~\ref{T_composite_Ville} could be invoked to then further conclude that $\mu^*(A)=0$, which yields a contradiction. \end{remark}
+\begin{remark}[$\outerNatural(A)=0$ does not suffice] We clarify here that a version of the theorem with $\outerLocal(A)=0$ being replaced by $\outerNatural(A)=0$ is incorrect.
+Indeed, Section~\ref{sec:cauchy} demonstrated an explicit event (for truncated Cauchy distributions) with $\outerNatural(A)=0$ but $\outerLocal(A)=1$.
+If $\outerNatural(A)=0$ had sufficed for producing a witness $\Pcal$-e-process (or supermartingale, or martingale) for $A$, then the converse direction of Theorem~\ref{T_composite_Ville} could be invoked to then further conclude that $\outerLocal(A)=0$, which yields a contradiction. \end{remark}

-\begin{remark}[Nonnegative $\Pcal$-supermartingales do not suffice] In the general non-singleton case, one cannot expect an e-process that is a martingale under every $\P \in \Pcal$.
-(We demonstrate an example in Subsection~\ref{sec:necessity} for which no $\Pcal$-supermartingale can increase to infinity, but our e-process can.)
+\begin{remark}[Nonnegative $\Pcal$-supermartingales do not suffice] In the general non-singleton case, one cannot expect an e-process to be a martingale under every $\P \in \Pcal$.
+(We demonstrate an example in Subsection~\ref{sec:necessity} for which no $\Pcal$-supermartingale can increase to infinity, but an e-process can.)
 However, in the special case that all elements of $\Pcal$ are mutually locally absolutely continuous and $\Pcal$ satisfies a certain geometric condition known as ``fork-convexity'', then it is possible to construct the e-process to be a nonnegative $\Pcal$-supermartingale.
-This requires a technical machinery involving composite Snell envelopes, that we do not develop further in this paper; see \citet[Section 3]{ramdas2021testing}. \end{remark}
+This requires technical machinery involving composite Snell envelopes, that we do not develop further in this paper; see \cite[Section~3]{ramdas2021testing}. \end{remark}